Western Province cricket team

-Western Province is one of South Africa's most successful cricket teams, winning the Currie Cup 18 times, with 3 shared wins from 1892 to 2004.
-In the Franchise Era, Cape Cobras claimed 4 total wins.
-Four wins occurred between 1892 and 1899, with 14 others coming at regular intervals throughout the 20th and early 21st Century.
-Western Province won 5 one-day cup titles between 1981 and 2004, with a further 3 outright and 2 shared as Cape Cobras.
-In the domestic T20 competition, Western Province/Cape Cobras won twice between 2003 and 2022.
+Western Province is one of South Africa's most successful cricket teams in the 21st century, having won the Currie Cup 18 times, with 3 shared trophies from 1892 to 2004.
+During the franchise era era the Cape Cobras amassed 5 titles in the First Class, One Day Cup and T20 Challenge competitions from 2003-2022.
+The professional teams have since grown with the Western Province Women's team gaining professional status in 2024.

+Western Province Cricket is based at the Iconic Newlands Cricket Ground dubbed the Heart of Cricket where cricketing legends such as Jacques Kallis, Vernon Philander, Hershelle Gibbs, Andrew Puttick and JP Duminy have all been part of the Western Province structures.
+During the franchise era the Cape Cobras incorporated Boland Park as a shared venue with Newlands Cricket Ground from 2002 to 2022.

-Traditionally, the team's main home ground is Newlands in Cape Town.
-Under Cape Cobras this was expanded to incorporate Boland Park in Paarl.
-Western Province currently compete in the CSA 4-Day Domestic Series, CSA One-Day Cup and the CSA T20 Challenge.
+Western Province Men currently compete in the CSA 4-Day Domestic Series, CSA One-Day Cup and the CSA T20 Challenge with the Women's professional team competing in the CSA W One Day Cup and CSA W Pro20.

 History

 Cape Colony

 Cricket in South Africa, like many other Commonwealth nations, was first introduced by the British when the Cape Colony was ceded to Great Britain by the Anglo-Dutch Treaty of 1814.
-By the middle of the 19th Century cricket was well established in Cape Town, with Cape Colony Schools adopting the game by the 1850s as the sport gradually expanding further inland by settlers.
+By the middle of the 19th century, cricket was well established in Cape Town, with Cape Colony Schools adopting the game by the 1850s as the sport gradually expanding further inland by settlers.
 In 1862, an annual fixture called 'Mother Country v Colonial Born' was hosted for the first time in Cape Town, with popularity leading to the founding of Western Province Cricket Club in October 1864.
 In 1876, Port Elizabeth began the 'Chamption Bat Tournament' between teams representing the major settlements of the Cape Colony, such as Cape Town, Grahamston, Kingwilliamstown and Port Elizabeth.
 The settlement-based format continued until the 1890–91 season when Western Province, Eastern Province and Griqualand took to the field for the first time instead.